rbuchberger/jekyll_picture_tag/readme.md

 Try to use a base image that is larger than the largest source image you'll need.
 Jekyll Picture Tag will warn you if a base image is too small, and won't upscale your images.

-By specifying a source path that is not compiled by Jekyll you can prevent your huge base images from being copied to the compiled site.
-For example, `source_path: assets/_picture-source` and `output_path: assets/picture` will result in a picture directory in the compiled site that only contains your resized images.
+By specifying a source path that is not compiled by Jekyll (e.g., `source_path: assets/images/_fullsize` and `output_path: assets/images/generated`) you can prevent your full size base images from being copied to the compiled site.

-The `output_path` is never deleted on site compilation.
-You should only store generated images in the `output_path` directory.
+You should only store generated images in the `output_path` directory because, unlike the other files in your compiled site, the `output_path` is never deleted by Jekyll.
 Before you commit a version of your site you may want to manually clean the directory and re-generate.

 You should always use a build process to optimize your site assets, including images.
 If you're a cool kid you should take a look at [Yeoman](http://yeoman.io/) and [generator-jekyllrb](https://github.com/robwierzbowski/generator-jekyllrb).